gesteves/kona/README.md

 Kona uses [Bluesky](https://bsky.social) as a comments system.
 There's no much to it, just turn them on by setting the `BLUESKY_COMMENTS_ENABLED` environment variable to `true`, and paste the public URL of a Bluesky post in the corresponding field in an article.
 Replies to that post on Bluesky will appear as comments in the article.
 If you're the author of the Bluesky post, you can use Bluesky's moderation tools to moderate the comments in the article.
 For example, if you use the "hide reply for everyone" option in Bluesky or block the author there, it'll be reflected in the comments thread in the article.

 (For now, posting and replying to comments has to be done in Bluesky.
 Posting from Kona directly is on my to-do list.)

+#### Plausible

+Kona uses [Plausible](https://plausible.io/) for traffic analytics, and uses the traffic data to show trending or most-read articles on the home page.
+To set this up, you'll need to create an API key at https://plausible.io/settings and set up your site ID and API key in the `PLAUSIBLE_SITE_ID` and `PLAUSIBLE_API_KEY` environment variables, respectively.

 ### Running the site locally